DHX Media to buy Nerd Corp for about $50 million

-TORONTO DHX Media Ltd (DHXa.TO), which produces children's entertainment shows, said on Tuesday it has agreed to buy privately held Nerd Corps Entertainment for about C$57 million ($50 million), in a move to expand its library.
+TORONTO DHX Media Ltd, which produces children's entertainment shows, said on Tuesday it has agreed to buy privately held Nerd Corps Entertainment for about C$57 million ($50 million), in a move to expand its library.

 Halifax-based DHX said the deal will bring many hours of proprietary children's content to its library, including the hit comedy adventure series "Slugterra," which has been broadcast in over 150 countries and is one of the most popular titles on the Disney XD channel in both Canada and the United States.